The Safest High-Yield Dividend in the World

 It’s a fundamentally strong company that raises its dividend every year.
 And Enterprise is making more than enough profit to continue expanding the business, make timely share purchases and keep increasing the dividend.

-If you act quickly before the global economy recovers, you can lock in a nearly 7.1% yield at a bargain price.
+If you act quickly before the global economy recovers, you can lock in over a 7.% yield at a bargain price.

 Take advantage of the low price and high yield before Enterprise bounces back.